Students in the Summer Institute will:

 in ongoing research projects guided by faculty mentors.
 All students will meet with their faculty mentors on a regular basis and will be actively involved in a research project directly related to their personal area of interest for approximately 30 hours per week.

-with professionals in private industry, government agencies, and not-for-profit organizations who are pursuing successful careers in agriculture and natural resources.
-Group seminars featuring outside speakers will be held each week for Summer Institute students.
+with professionals (for example, in private industry, government agencies, and not-for-profit organizations) who are pursuing successful careers in agriculture and natural resources.

 with undergraduate students participating in summer research programs in other UD colleges through seminars, workshops, and social activities.